yfgit2012/Predicting-Stock-Market-Index-and-Volatility-by-AutoML/README.md

 - SSRN: https://ssrn.com/abstract=3866415
 - ResearchGate: http://dx.doi.org/10.13140/RG.2.2.22245.12008

-### VIX level time series prediction with multiple regression algorithms
+### SPX and VIX time series prediction with multiple regression algorithms

-Daily prediction of VIX level based on the VIX time series and economic and finance variables.
+Daily prediction of SPX return and VIX level based on the time series and economic and finance variables.
 Multiple ML algorithms are used with AutoML to optimize the performance. <br><br>
-This method can be used for other indexes (SPX, FTSE), ETFs (SPY, QQQ, ...), and single stock level and return prediction.
+This method can be used for other index funcs, ETFs (SPY, VOO, QQQ, ...), and single stock level/return prediction.

 ### Recent ML based FinTech research literature